mattcroat/joy-of-code/posts/sveltekit-and-websockets/sveltekit-and-websockets.md

 npm run build
 ```

-At the root of the project just because it's easier to include it in the script I've created a folder `server/index.js`.
+I've created the `server/index.js` file at the root of the project just because it's easier to include it in the script.

 ```js:server/index.js showLineNumbers
 import express from 'express'